 Avian Art Program

-The Aullwood Avian Art Contest is a contest like no other!
-Where else can students receive money for art supplies, learn about bird biology, find out the importance of birds and why they should be protected, see birds in their habitat, receive school assemblies or field trips to a nature center, make beautiful artwork and receive great prizes?
-The Aullwood Avian Art Contest would not be possible without the generous support of its sponsors, Robert and Annette Marquardt.
-This contest is sponsored in memory of Robert’s mother Enid Marquardt, a teacher who taught for 30 years in the Dayton school system and loved birds.
-If you are an art teacher interested in having your school participate in the Avian Art Contest, contact firstname.lastname@example.org.
+The Aullwood Avian Art program brings Outreach Environmental Educator and artist Chris Rowlands into your classroom to teach students about birds and art.
+This program covers the cost of art supplies and instruction about bird biology, the importance of birds, why they should be protected and various artistic methods to create a dramatic picture that tells a story about the bird’s natural history.
+The Aullwood Avian Art Program would not be possible without the generous support of its sponsors, Robert and Annette Marquardt.
+This program is sponsored in memory of Robert’s mother Enid Marquardt, a teacher who taught for 30 years in the Dayton school system and loved birds.
+If you are an art teacher interested in having your school participate in the Avian Art Program, contact Arras Wiedorn, Manager of Public Programs, at email@example.com or 937-890-7360 x217.

 Aullwood Audubon Farm is the site of Miami Valley Child Development Centers' farm-based preschool.
-Contact the Miami Valley CDC for more information at 937-226-5664 or visit their web page at http://www.mvcdc.org
+Please contact the Miami Valley CDC directly for more information at 937-236-7655 or visit their web page at http://www.mvcdc.org